John Denis Fryer: University and Military life

-However, by mid 1922, he had developed tuberculosis.
+However, by mid 1922, he had developed tuberculous peritonitis.
 Too sick to sit for his final honours examinations, Fryer returned home to Springsure and died on 7 February 1923.
 He was buried in Springsure Cemetery.

 The University senate awarded him the BA degree on 15 December 1922.

 Fryer's Legacy

 As a memorial to their former member and vice-president, members of the University Dramatic Society donated £10 to establish a collection of works in Australian literature.
 With this collection as its foundation, the J.D.
 Fryer Memorial Library of Australian Literature was established in 1927.